April Update

 The other nerdy story that I would like to share is actually a personal milestone.

 Sadly, in the last two versions of FreeBSD, that driver was slated for removal because it was using deprecated APIs and nobody had stepped up to fix it.
 So last December I prepared a patch to upgrade that driver to the modern interfaces and I also submitted it to the FreeBSD team.
-Initially, in January and February I became a little bit disenchanted because I was not able to receive good reviews and there seemed to be no interest to adopt my patch, but then I met someone in New York City who was able to help.
+Initially, in January and February I became somewhat disenchanted because I was not able to receive good reviews and there seemed to be no interest to adopt my patch, but then I met someone in New York City who was able to help.
 It went in!

 So even though I did this merely to safeguard my chirping noises, as of two weeks ago, I have become officially a FreeBSD contributor.
 This is something I had dreamed of ever since I started using FreeBSD, back when I was 21.